St Mary’s Students can apply for up to £300 of funding towards coaching, officiating and other sports qualifications.

 There is a clear link between being involved in coaching & officiating and developing your organisational, leadership and communication skills – key skills which you need for any career you go into.

 Volunteering in sport allows you to have a positive influence on people’s lifelong involvement in sport and be instrumental in helping people learn new skills.
-70% of sports volunteers state that their biggest benefit is that they really enjoy their roles.
+70% of sports volunteers state that their biggest benefit is that they thoroughly enjoy their roles.

 Nationally recognised qualification